Netbreeze-GmbH/coffeescript-style-guide/README.md

 <a name="objects"/>
 ## Objects

 Use YAML-style for object literals in assignments and as return values, drop braces and comas.
+Allign at values.

 If used as return value prove if it's more readable to wrap in curly braces or assign to a variable first.

 Use JavaScript-style wenn inlined elsewhere.